3perf/website/src/content/blog/link-rels/index.md

 **Use it to slightly speed up some third-party script or style.** If you have a third-party resource in the page that you really need to load sooner, add `<link rel="preconnect" />` for that domain.
 It will instruct the browser to setup connection for that domain sooner.

 **Don’t overuse it.** Setting up and keeping a connection open is costly – both for a client and a server.
-Use this tag for 4-6 domains at most.
+The simple rule of thumb is: use this tag for 4-6 domains at most.

 ## More details